maszulc/common_algorithms/README.md

-# Common algorithms in Python
+# Common algorithms and data structures in Python
+This repo contains common coding problems
  - tasks from leetcode.com